10 plants that are toxic to your pet - BC SPCA

 March 1, 2024

-Spring is right around the corner, which means many of us are busy cleaning out the yard and preparing our gardens for fresh plants and flowers.
+Spring is in full swing, which means many of us are enjoying the outdoors and appreciating our plants and flowers.
 While the backyard is typically a fun oasis for your four-legged friend, there are certain plant types that are harmful to animals.
 Take care to keep these toxic species away from your pets.

 1. Lilies